directus/directus/docs/configuration/flows/operations.md

 ![Read Data](https://cdn.directus.io/docs/v9/configuration/flows/operations/operations-20220603A/read-data-20220603A.webp)

-This Operation reads Item(s) form a Collection and adds them onto the Flow Object.
+This Operation reads Item(s) from a Collection and adds them onto the Flow Object.
 You may select Items by their ID or run a query to select the Items you wish to update.

 - **Permissions** — Set the scope of permissions used for this Operation.